Avaiga/taipy-getting-started/step_01/ReadMe.md

 ...
 ```

-__dataset__ is a *pd.DataFrame*, a basic *Pandas main* object representing, in this case, a real time series.
+__dataset__ is a *pd.DataFrame*, a basic *Pandas main* object representing, in this case, a realistic time series.
+It represents the number of sold articles for a given store.
 Because of that, there will be no information for specific days.
 The columns are:

 - Index: a unique identifier for each data point.